If you don’t see the answer to your question below…please don’t hesitate to contact us.

 Does my child have to ‘try-out’ in order to join?|

 Absolutely not.
-All children aged 5-18 are welcome to join, no matter what skill level or physical ability.
-Minimum requirements: Child must be able to do a very comfortable and confident front float for at least 5 seconds.
-Child must confidently be able to put their whole head/face underwater and blow bubbles.
-Child must be able to reach the bottom of the middle tank and have head above water.
+All children aged 7-18 are welcome to join.
+Minimum requirements: Child must be able to swim (in any fashion) or kick one length of the main pool.
+Child must be able to reach the bottom of the main tank shallow end and have head above water.

 My child wants to swim just one day a week?